Frequently Asked Questions about Prepaid Electricity Meters

-The prepaid electricity meters are wall mounted, usually close to the main distribution board inside the dwelling.
+The prepaid electricity meters are wall-mounted, usually next to the main distribution board inside the dwelling.
 The meter is connected in series in the main electricity circuit before the main circuit breaker, located on the distribution board.
 If you do not have a Db board you can contact your electrician to have one fitted.
 If you need meters for rooms (where you won’t normally have Db boards) the best product will be the BEC 23 PE split meter.
 There may be rewiring required, contact your electrician for assistance with rewiring.

 To view our range of prepaid electricity meters click here.
 To view our prepaid water meters click here.
-To get advice from us on what meter may best suite your requirements contact JKNV Energy click here.
+To get advice from us on what meter may best suit your requirements contact JKNV Energy click here.

 You need to contact whomever bills you for electricity.
-Eg if you get an electricity bill from Eskom, contact Eskom, or if you get an electricity bill from your local municipality, contact them.
+Eg, if you get an electricity bill from Eskom, contact Eskom, or if you get an electricity bill from your local municipality, contact them.
 We have gathered some useful links that may assist in your search.

 City of Johannesburg: https://www.joburg.org.za/services_/electricity/Pages/contacting-City-Power.aspx

-Contact details: City Power prepaid meter queries call 011 490 484; firstname.lastname@example.org
+Contact details: City Power prepaid electricity meter queries call 011 490 484; firstname.lastname@example.org

 Durban / Ethekwini Municipality: http://www.durban.gov.za/City_Services/electricity/Prepaid/Pages/Changing-from-Credit-to-Prepayment-Meter.aspx